enrike/ehu-abstractions/readme.txt

 --- System requirements ---
-ehu is a PureData collection of abstractions that use some PD externals and abstractions.
+EHU is a PureData collection of abstractions that use some PD externals and abstractions.
 Most of them are included in PureData extended.
 You might need to install manually Pduino (arduino)

 - Download the extended version of PD from http://puredata.org/downloads